libZQT/ZUpdater/README.md

 Currently being used in [iDescriptor](https://github.com/iDescriptor/iDescriptor)

 **Expect breaking changes as this is still in early development stage.
-This readme will be kept to update**
+This readme will be kept up to date.**

 # Features